 A pupil passport will be written in consultation with the parents and the pupil, the teacher and the SENCO.
 Assessments and observations will inform the plan.
 The pupil passport will outline the key strengths and needs of the pupil; adjustments, interventions and additional support which will be put into place; the expected outcomes and a clear date for review.

 The pupil passport will be shared with all staff who work with the pupil.
+It will be saved on sharepoint and will be made accessible to relevant staff.

 Parents/carers will be fully aware of the planned provision and may be asked to reinforce or contribute to progress at home.